Nebraska 4-H Month - Share Your Story!

 October 1-7, 2017

 National 4-H Week is held every year during the first full week of October.
 Celebration for this event can be customized specifically to your club or county.
-This may include planning educational events, special celebrations, community services events, etc. Clubs can also contact their local Extension offices for information about events or celebrations being planned in their county.
+This may include planning educational events, special celebrations, community services events, etc.

 Name & Emblem Guidelines